samuherek/ghi/README.md

 ### TODO:

-[ ] render the question/success/failure/ in a box in the middle of the screen

-[ ] responsive resizing of the terminal and the text wrapping/cutting/...
+[ /] responsive resizing of the terminal and the text wrapping/cutting/...

 [ ] interactive add of a command